 Now, when a single medfly is spotted, it is checked for gender and fertility, and then all the stops are pulled: aerial spraying, ground spraying, trapping, irradiation, releasing sterile male medflies, public information, and quarantines.
-Since 1985, medflies have been found in California in 2007 (Dixon), 2008 (El Cajon), and now in 2017.
-Currently, there are two active medfly quarantines in California: Fairfield (Solano Co., just north of Contra Costa) and Sun Valley (Los Angeles Co.).
-The Half Moon Bay infestation brings that number to three.
+Since 1985, medflies have been found in California in 2007 (Dixon), 2008 (El Cajon), and in 2017.

 What can you do?

-First, never, ever, EVER smuggle fresh produce, plants, or soil from infested areas into California.
-Don’t mail fresh produce into uninfested areas either.
-For more information, contact the California state Dept. of Food and Agriculture at (650) 363-4700.
+First, never, ever, EVER smuggle fresh produce, plants, or soil from infested areas into uninfested areas.
+Do not mail fresh produce into uninfested areas either.
+For more information, contact the California Dept. of Food and Agriculture at (650) 363-4700.

 IF YOU THINK YOU SEE EVEN ONE MEDFLY, PLEASE REPORT IT!

-Chicory root coffee may stir you to wax romantic, with thoughts of beignet and jazz dancing across your synapses, but this rugged roadside weed offers far more than daydreams.
+Chicory root coffee may stir you to wax romantic, with thoughts of beignets and jazz dancing across your synapses, but this rugged roadside weed offers far more than daydreams.

 Chicory as food